palixir/wabe/packages/wabe-documentation/docs/payment/index.md

 # Create payment

 With wabe, you have the ability to create payments either by using official adapters or by creating your own.
-You can then access it in the controllers object or create create payment with the default graphql mutation `createPayment`.
+You can then access it in the controllers object or create payment with the default graphql mutation `createPayment`.

 ```ts
 // With controller